lambda-dom/trisagion/docs/readme.md

         Nothing      -> absurd <$> throw InputError
 ```

 Since the `put` parser is not available, `one` has to be implemented directly in the core.

-The actual `one` parser uses a type error `ParseError (PositionOf s) InputError`.
-The type signature of parsers involving `ParseError` can get gnarly.
+Also, and as can be seen in the example of `one`, the type signature of parsers involving `ParseError` can get gnarly.
 We introduce the type alias `type ParserPE s e a = Parser s (ParseError (PositionOf s) e) a` to shorten them.

 ### A. 5.
 6. Some definitions.

-The remainder of a parser's input can be obtained via
+Recall that the remainder of a parser's input can be obtained via

 ```haskell
 remainder :: Parser s e a -> s -> Maybe s